-Open-access movement science produced within the MMSx Authority ecosystem — structured across 8 persistent research streams, 17 registered studies, 3 ClinicalTrials.gov investigations, a public study registry, peer-reviewed publishing via JMMBS, and governance documented to institutional standards.
+Open-access movement science produced within the MMSx Authority ecosystem — structured across 8 persistent research streams, 3 ClinicalTrials.gov-registered clinical investigations (combined planned enrolment ~432 participants), a public study registry, open-access publishing via JMMBS, DOI-registered frameworks, and governance documented to recognised reporting standards.
 Every study traceable.
 Every finding citable.
 Every dataset open.

 MMSx Authority research is built on applied biomechanics, clinical relevance, and transparent reporting.
-All outputs are clearly labelled by status: Active / Preliminary / Preprint / Peer-Reviewed.
-No premature claims.
-No unsupported inference.
+All outputs are clearly labelled by stage: Registered / Recruiting / In Preparation / Deposited / Published.
+No premature claims, and no effect estimates ahead of completion and peer review.
 Every study carries a persistent Study ID, registered methodology, and documented ethics pathway.
 Participant safety and scientific credibility are non-negotiable.

 Research at MMSx Authority is organized into eight long-term scientific focus areas — not isolated projects.
 Each stream is traceable, scalable, and clinically interpretable across populations and research phases.
 All streams feed into the JMMBS publishing pipeline and the IMSO standards framework.